vectorgrp/sil-kit-adapters-tap/tap/demos/DemoLinux/README.md

 Now is a good point to start the ``sil-kit-registry``, the ``SilKitDemoEthernetIcmpEchoDevice`` and the demo helper script ``start_adapter_and_ping_demo`` - which creates the TAP device, connects it to the adapter and afterwards adds it to the network namespace and starts pinging the echos device from there - in separate terminals:

-    ./path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'
+    /path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'

     ./bin/SilKitDemoEthernetIcmpEchoDevice --log Debug

-    sudo ./tap/demos/start_adapter_and_ping_demo.sh
+    sudo ./tap/demos/DemoLinux/start_adapter_and_ping_demo.sh

 The applications will produce output when they send and receive Ethernet frames from the TAP device or the Vector SIL Kit.
-The console output of ``SilKitAdapterTap`` is redirected to ``/bin/SilKitAdapterTap.out``.
+The console output of ``SilKitAdapterTap`` is redirected to ``./bin/SilKitAdapterTap.out``.

 ## ICMP Ping and Pong
 The ping requests should all receive responses.

-You should see output output similar to the following from the ``SilKitDemoEthernetIcmpEchoDevice`` application:
+You should see output similar to the following from the ``SilKitDemoEthernetIcmpEchoDevice`` application:

     [date time] [EthernetDevice] [debug] SIL Kit >> Demo: Ethernet frame (98 bytes) [date time] [EthernetDevice] [debug] EthernetHeader(destination=EthernetAddress(52:54:56:53:4b:55),source=EthernetAddress(9a:97:c4:83:d8:d0),etherType=EtherType::Ip4)